-- · Overseeing that suitable arrangements and resources were in place to develop our plan. - · Monitoring progress against key milestones. - Ensuring that there was an appropriate assurance plan in place. - Challenging draft versions of our plan, the output commitments and how key risks were being managed.
+- Ensuring that suitable arrangements and resources were in place to develop our plan. - · Monitoring progress against key milestones. - Guaranteeing that there was an appropriate assurance plan in place. - Challenging draft versions of our plan, its output commitments and how key risks were being managed.

-Our Executive Council (comprised of our four Executive Directors) provided strategic direction and oversight for plan development.
-Alison Sleightholm, our Resource & External Affairs Director has provided day to day oversight of plan development.
+Our Executive Council (comprising of our four executive directors) provided strategic direction and oversight for plan development.
+Alison Sleightholm, our Resources & External Affairs Director has provided day to day oversight of plan development.